Labor and delivery

 During your hospital say, your baby will receive care from our nursery staff under the direction of a board-certified pediatrician.
 Once you take your baby home, your baby will have a checkup with their pediatrician.
 For this reason, it is important to select a pediatrician in advance of your child's due date.

-If you are a part of a health plan, you may wish to contact your insurance company for a listing of approved providers.
+If you are a part of a health plan, you may wish to contact your insurance company for a list of approved providers.

 Our hospital offers complete pediatric services with additional resources, such as an on-site NICU.